 First of all, there is a lack of understanding on how the coastal dynamics, natural and socio-economic systems interact and how these interdependencies lead to increased vulnerability for climate change.
 This is because basic data is not available or unreliable and scientific knowledge is fragmented or not integrated on a systemic level.
 It is thus needed to invest in supporting a better understanding of the regional, national and local interdependencies between climate change, morphological change, ecosystems, and livelihood, and how these interactions affect the resilience of coastal communities.
 Given the data-scarce environment, this can be done by bringing together the already available scientific knowledge and experts, both formal and traditional local knowledge derived from communities and local leaders, and to do more research.
 Responding to this challenge, the project aims at generating cost-efficient, recurrent and open data related to coastal climate change impacts, vulnerabilities, erosion, floods and urban growth, and will provide decision-makers and the general public with evidence for the formulation of policies, strategies, programmes and projects.
 Through the integration of local academic institutions in the participator analysis, planning and implementation process, the project generated data will be made available.

 Secondly, sustainable development of the Ghana and Cote d’Ivoire coastal areas requires both effective spatial planning and governance structures that can ensure the implementation of plans and the development of new economic drivers based on improved awareness of the socio-cultural value and vulnerability of the natural landscape.
 This requires both the development of long term strategies, and the translation of these strategies to territorial plans, land use plans, adaptation plans, guidelines and regulations as well as the development of educational and awareness programs at the community level.
 This second challenge strongly relates to the previous one, as climate-informed spatial plans require scenarios and accurate, evidence-based models for risk area.
-Further, functional spatial planning requires the existence of state institutions to oversee, steer and coordinate such a risk informed and planned development.
+Further, functional spatial planning requires the existence of international and state institutions to oversee, steer and coordinate such a risk informed and planned development.

 Finally, given the remaining uncertainty and the urgency to adapt rather quickly to rapid coastal erosion, there is a dire need to develop a more agile way to identify, design, test, implement and scale-up adaptation measures.
 This implies the need to develop a community-informed learning-by-doing environment in which a wide range of low-cost, multi-benefit solutions can be developed, tested and monitored to rapidly find the most cost-effective or socially impactful solutions, using the green principle of building with nature and not against it.
 This also requires the development of a selection framework and the criteria for monitoring these interventions.